Why Visit a Psychosomatic Therapist?

 How can I learn Psychosomatic Therapy?

 Psychosomatic Therapy compliments other alternative modalities, particularly remedial massage and counselling.
-Students can enrol in Certificate III, IV and Diploma government-accredited courses in Australia and Canada.
+Students can enrol in Certificate III government-accredited courses in Australia, as well as the Masters and Teacher Training.
+Courses are taught globally and we currently have teachers in Canada, US and Costa Rica.
 Individuals with qualifications in Psychosomatic Therapy can work in a variety of clinical settings, the fitness industry and psychology-based professions.

 We maintain a register of qualified practitioners who adhere to the Association's Code of Ethics, which reflect INTAPT's commitment to high standards of ethical and professional practise.
 We are the only professional association for Psychosomatic Therapists and currently have members all over the globe.